EmiMurataj/-RiscV/README.md

-This is a Univeristy project ,we implemented the game based on a description which had different tasks.Some parts are still work in progress
+ Implemented a game in RISC-V assembly based on a multi-task description(University project)
+- Some features are still a work in progress